facephi/sdk-mobile-documentation/flutter_versioned_docs/version-2.0.X/Selphi_Component.md

   bool? mShowDiagnostic;
   bool? mShowTutorial;
   bool mLogImages;
+  double mJPGQuality;
+  SelphiCompressFormat mCompressFormat;
 }
 ```

 <div class="note">
 <span class="note">:information_source:</span>
-All the configuration can be found in the component's *node_modules/@facephi/sdk-selphi-react-native/src/src/index.tsx* file.
+All the configuration can be found in the component's *SelphiFaceConfiguration* class.
 </div>

 When making the call to the widget there is a series of parameters that must be included.
 They will be briefly discussed below.